TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/connectivity-workspace.md

     %sh
     curl -H Metadata:true "http://169.254.169.254/metadata/instance/network?api-version=2017-08-01"
     ```
+* If IP Access List feature is enabled for the workspace, make sure to whitelist Azure Data Factory IPs to be able to run notebooks from ADF:

+  - To update IP access list or create additional new one with new CIDR, please follow this [document](https://docs.microsoft.com/azure/databricks/security/network/ip-access-list).

+  - And you can refer to this [Azure IP Ranges and Service Tags – Public Cloud]( https://www.microsoft.com/download/details.aspx?id=56519) file for CIDRs to be whitelisted.
+Just search for “DataFactory.Region”.

 * Implement workloads through Azure Firewall to Azure Databricks VNet injected workspace.
 Make a note of Azure Databricks control plane endpoints for your workspace (map it based on region of your workspace) when configuring Azure Firewall rules:

   |     Name                                                             |     Source                                |     Destination                                                                                                                                                                                                                                 |     Protocol:Port    |     Purpose                                                                                                   |